HealthFlex

 The key to prevention lies in managing the modifiable risk factors, while staying informed and proactive about the non-modifiable ones.

-Modifiable Risk Factors for Heart Disease
+Modifiable Risk Factors for Heart Disease (Lifestyle & Preventable Causes)

 The good news is that many risk factors for heart disease are completely within your control.
 These modifiable factors are closely tied to your lifestyle choices and habits.
 Addressing them can dramatically reduce your risk of developing cardiovascular issues.